 However, there are several ways by which you can help your senior loved one improve his or her quality of sleep.

 - Stay awake during the day.
 If you can keep your senior loved one busy during the day, it will help combat his or her urge to sleep.
-If your schedule cannot accommodate regular daytime activities with your senior loved one, find a Tampa Parkinson’s caregiver who can keep your loved one engaged throughout the day.
+If your schedule cannot accommodate regular daytime activities with your senior loved one, find a Clearwater Parkinson’s caregiver who can keep your loved one engaged throughout the day.

 - Review medication schedule and dosage.
 If your senior loved one isn’t sleeping well at night, it could be because of their medication.
 Check with the doctor about adjusting the time at which the medication is taken as well as the dosage to help combat daytime sleepiness, nightmares, or poor sleep quality.